Developer Docs

 What are Lyren Docs for?

-Lyren Docs explain how developers set up, authenticate, and use Lyren modules such as chat, tools, memory, knowledge base, business, workflows, scheduler, calendar, and connectors.
+Lyren Docs explain how developers set up, authenticate, and use Lyren modules such as chat with always-on memory, tools, memory, knowledge base, business, workflows, scheduler, calendar, and connectors.

 What is the difference between Docs and API Reference?

-Docs explain what each part of Lyren does and how to get started.
-API Reference is for exact routes, headers, request bodies, and response details.
+Docs explain concepts, setup, and how to use Lyren.
+API Reference provides exact routes, headers, request bodies, response examples, and error shapes.

 How do I authenticate requests to Lyren?